ae6rt/decap/README.md

 particular branch on a project.
 Github is currently the only supported repository manager.

-The project json descriptor contains an optional field _managed-ref-regex_.
+The project json descriptor contains an optional field _managedRefRegex_.
 If this field is present, only branches and tags that match the regex will be built as a result of post-commit hook handling of a project git-push.
 If this field is omitted, all refs are eligible to be built in the event of a  post-commit push on the project.
+The managedRefRegex does not affect which branches can be built manually through the Decap web UI.

 ### Sidecar build containers